California State Route 330: Route description

+Route 330 is defined in section 603 of the California Streets and Highways Code, and that the highway is "from Route 210 near Highland northeasterly to Route 18".

 At its southern terminus, SR 330 begins in San Bernardino at SR 210.
 It is a four lane freeway for approximately a mile, then turns into a two-lane expressway for four additional miles and a conventional two-lane highway for the remainder of its length.
 It runs northeasterly from the San Bernardino Valley into the mountains to Running Springs, where it ends at State Route 18.
 The entire route is in San Bernardino County.

 SR 330 consists of approximately 15 mi of six-percent grade road, and is one of three roads from the San Bernardino Valley to the resorts of the San Bernardino National Forest.
 It alternates between long, straight stretches and curved sections.
 There are three passing lanes, at the 2200 foot level, the 4000 foot level, and the 5600 foot level.

 SR 330 is part of the California Freeway and Expressway System, and the southernmost freeway portion is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 330 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.